If you're looking for a good staycation spot, it's hard to beat it.

 In the 2015 Tripadvisor Travellers Choice Awards, the park was voted in the top 25 zoos/wildlife parks in all of Europe.

-Prospective visitors are expected to book in advance due to the park's protocols as part of COVID-19, with booking information available here.
+Prospective visitors are expected to book in advance, with booking information available here.

 Blarney Castle and Gardens